This FAQ explains what to expect of the Aria storage engine (below referred to only as 'Aria').

 flush tables' and not accessed the table using SQL from that time until the tables have been copied.

 In addition, you must adhere the following rule for transactional tables:

-You can't copy the table to a location within the same MySQL server if the new table has existed before and the new table is still active in the Aria recovery log (that is, Aria may need to access the old data during recovery).
+You can't copy the table to a location within the same MariaDB server if the new table has existed before and the new table is still active in the Aria recovery log (that is, Aria may need to access the old data during recovery).
 If you are unsure whether the old name existed, run 'aria_chk --zerofill' on the table before you use it.

 After copying a transactional table and before you use the table, we recommend that you run the command: